GSS-Cogs/ons-faster-economic-indicators/README.md

 * `flights/` contains the configuration file and the latest output folder for CSV-W conversion of the flight indicators
 * `pret/` contains the configuration file and the latest output folder for CSV-W conversion of the pret indicators
+* `Shipping/` contains the configuration file and the latest output folder for CSV-W conversion of the pret indicators
+* `adzuna/` contains the configuration file and the latest output folder for CSV-W conversion of the pret indicators